Council Tax Support scheme consultation 2020/21

-The scheme does not apply to retirement age pensioners who continue to receive the same level of support they would have received had the Council Tax Benefit scheme continued.
+This scheme does not apply to retirement age pensioners who continue to receive the same level of assistance they would have received had the national Council Tax Benefit scheme continued.